-January 20, 2008: Hewitt and Baghdatis on the latest-ever shift in Melbourne
+January 20, 2008: The day Hewitt and Baghdatis finished the latest match in Australian Open history

 Every day, Tennis Majors looks back at an important moment in tennis history.
 On this day in 2008, two stars started their match close to midnight and fought their way to the latest-ever finish at the Australian Open.
 Find out how it happened

 On this day, January 20, 2008, Lleyton Hewitt and Marcos Baghdatis finished the latest match in Australian Open history.
-The Australian prevailed in five sets (3-6, 7-5, 7-5, 6-7, 6-3) in four hours and 45 minutes, sealing his victory at 4:33 am!
-The two former Australian Open finalists beat a record from 2007, when Andreas Seppi had defeated Bobby Reynolds at 3:34 am.
+The Australian prevailed in five sets (3-6, 7-5, 7-5, 6-7, 6-3) in four hours and 45 minutes, sealing his victory at 4.34 AM!!
+The two former Australian Open finalists beat a record set in 2007, when Andreas Seppi had defeated Bobby Reynolds at 3:34 AM.
 The organiser’s decision to start the match at almost midnight created a controversy at the time.

 The players involved: Lleyton Hewitt and Marcos Baghdatis